analogdevicesinc/msdk/Documentation/user-guide/getting-started.md

         Info : SWD DPIDR 0x2ba01477
         shutdown command invoked

 7. The program has been flashed and the target micro has been reset.
 The flashed program should now be running.
 For the `Hello_World` example, an LED on the board should be blinking.

     ???+ note "ℹ️ **Note**"
-        See [Command-Line Development](#command-line-development) for additional more detailed documentation.
+        See [Command-Line Development](command-line-dev.md) for additional detailed documentation.